eclipse-sumo/sumo/docs/web/docs/POLYCONVERT.md

 ## Options

-You may use a XML schema definition file for setting up a POLYCONVERT
+You may use a XML schema definition file for setting up a polyconvert
 configuration:
 [polyconvertConfiguration.xsd](http://sumo.dlr.de/xsd/polyconvertConfiguration.xsd).